 3. Native mobile experiences will pave the road to revenue.

 Mobile consumers spend about 15 hours per week researching products and services on their smartphones.
 Data also shows 93% of searches lead to a purchase, either online or offline, and more than half of researchers will purchase immediately.
 So it’s not a surprise native advertising, or advertising that doesn’t feel like advertising because it’s designed specifically for a platform and experience, is on the rise.
 More consumers not only view native ads, but generate revenue from them as compared to normal ads.

-What does that mean for advertisers?
+What does that mean for affiliate marketers in 2019?
 One: It’s essential to have a unified view of the customer journey, as consumers are using multiple devices and sessions to make purchases.
 And two, it’s more important now than ever to ensure elements such as page load time, call-to-actions, and images are optimized for the platform(s) they are on.
 (See our tips on optimizing for mobile audiences to learn more.)

 The marketing industry is no longer moving toward mobile — it is mobile.
 That’s where the consumers are.
 So it’s not enough to simply show up and expect things to go well.
-Advertisers must present mobile experiences that are as good as or better than desktop, and which seamlessly connect from one device to the next.
+Marketers and their affiliates must present mobile experiences that are as good as or better than desktop, and which seamlessly connect from one device to the next.